How Product Games Work

 Product Games will challenge you to put on the hat of a product manager and solve a real product problem.

-- Choice of product/service (including business model viability, assessment of launch market)
+- Identification of a key use-case (e.g. business model viability, assessment of impact and trade-offs)

-- Specifications of the Minimum Viable Product (MVP) for launch in the target market, including roadmap for potential iteration
+- Specifications of the Minimum Viable Product (MVP), including roadmap for potential iteration

 - Go-To-Market plan

 - Participants are invited to define and develop a product that helps drive users towards the adoption of sustainability actions.
 The final presentation should be in the form of a PDF, no more than 15 pages (excluding cover page, agenda and appendices).